Posted by: Nick Norelli | February 14, 2008

 – Vance

-13. Vance: I generally accept the explanation of God showing regret, remorse, etc. as examples of anthropophaticism (attributing human emotions to God).
-We can only view things from our perspective and this was true as the Biblical writers as well so what looked one way to them might not have been the way that it actually was.
+5. Vance: I generally accept the explanation of God showing regret, remorse, etc. as examples of anthropopathism (attributing human emotions to God).
+We can only view things from our perspective and this was true of the Biblical writers as well so what looked one way to them might not have been the way that it actually was.
 I think the way that Calvinists explain it is that everything that happened, happens, and will happen was all decreed in eternity, so there is no actual regret.

 I don’t know about Jesus as time though.
 That’s something I’ll have to look into.
 I’m currently reading a book of essays called Trinity, Time, and Church: A Response to the Theology of Robert W. Jenson so I’ll let you know if I come across anything in there about it.